Creating scroll scene β

 More advanced β

-attributes from LocomotiveScroll element.
+ScrollComponent gathering data-* attributes from LocomotiveScroll element.

-is just a wrapper with native HTML element inside.
-The is
+You can place your components / content inside ScrollComponent.
+In fact, ScrollComponent is just a wrapper with native HTML element inside.
+The is argument specifies which HTML element will be rendered.

 Reactivity